sportlog/google-charts/README.md

 $data->addRow(['Sleep',    7]);
 ```

-Alternatively you can also a the factory function which will auto create the columns by inferring their type from the first data row.
+Alternatively you can also use the factory function which automatically creates the columns by inferring their type from the first data row.
 This leads to the same result as above:
 ``` php
 $data = DataTable::fromArray(
     [